Ag-gag: Ontario

 The Security From Trespass and Protecting Food Safety Act, 2019 was passed on June 18, 2020.
 Introduced in December 2019 as Bill 156 by the Progressive Conservative Party of Ontario, it was endorsed by the Ontario Federation of Agriculture and Union des Cultivateurs Franco-Ontariens.
 In February 2020, a group of law professors in Canada sent a letter to the Attorney General of Ontario, expressing concern that aspects of the law would infringe on the Canadian Charter of Rights and Freedoms.
 Proponents of the bill cited the need for increased protections from biosecurity risks, trespass, disruption of operations, theft and harassment.
 The law prohibits unauthorized persons from trespassing on farm property and animal processing facilities, and prohibits protesters from interacting with livestock haulers.
 A person found guilty can be fined up to $15,000 for the first offence and $25,000 for subsequent offences.

-The day after the bill was passed, animal rights activist Regan Russell was fatally run over by a transporter outside the country's oldest pig slaughterhouse in Burlington, where an animal rights group had been stopping transporters outside the entrance and giving water to pigs in the trailers.
+The day after the bill was passed, animal rights activist Regan Russell was fatally run over by a transport truck outside a pig slaughterhouse in Burlington, where an animal rights group had been stopping trucks outside the entrance and giving water to pigs in the trailers.
 The incident sparked protests against the bill by animal rights groups in Canada and abroad.
 In March 2021, an animal rights advocacy group sued the Ontario government over the bill.